Bharathh-Raj/bloc_ease/README.md

 We are going to solve these using
   - Generics (Inherited states)
-  - Inherited Widget (Global state widgets)
+  - InheritedWidget (Global state widgets)
-  - Builders (Snippet attached)
+  - Builders
   - typedefs (Snippet attached)
 Don't worry about any of these.
 This package will take care of everything.